Royal Brompton and Harefield NHS Foundation Trust

 It was named by the Health Service Journal as one of the top hundred NHS trusts to work for in 2015.
 At that time it had 3125 full-time equivalent staff and a sickness absence rate of 2.49%.
 92% of staff recommend it as a place for treatment and 81% recommended it as a place to work.

-The trust plans a merger with Guy's and St Thomas' NHS Foundation Trust which could take place by April 2021.
-All the services would move from Chelsea to Guy’s Westminster Bridge site and the Royal Brompton site could potentially be sold for a billion pounds.
-The Harefield Hospital services would remain in Uxbridge.
+The trust merged with Guy's and St Thomas' NHS Foundation Trust which took place in April 2021.

 Private patients

 About 12% of the trust's income came from private patients in 2014.
 The Brompton Private Patient Unit has opened an outpatients clinic in Harley Street.